Bachelor of Nursing

 The following required courses comprise the LPN Bridge:

-• NURS 2011 (2 ch) - Concepts for Professional Nursing Practice
+NURS 2011 - Concepts for Professional Nursing Practice (3 ch)

-To subsequently be admitted to the BN Program, LPN Bridge applicants must meet the following requirements: (1) a minimum Grade Point Average (GPA) of 3.0 on the seven successfully completed Bridge courses with no grade less than C in any one course, (2) and provide proof of current registration with the Association of New Brunswick Practical Licensed Nurses (ANBPLN) in good standing.
+To subsequently be admitted to the BN Program, LPN Bridge applicants must meet the following requirements: (1) a minimum grade point average (GPA) of 3.0 on the six successfully completed Bridge courses with no grade less than C in any one course, and (2) provide proof of current registration with the Association of New Brunswick Practical Licensed Nurses (ANBPLN) in good standing.

 LPN Bridge students must apply to enter the BN program for the upcoming year following successful completion of the Bridge.
 Once admitted, students will join an existing BN cohort for the third and fourth year of the BN program.
 BN students who enter the program through the LPN Bridge will normally complete the BN program requirements within two years of starting the BN program.

-Students completing the BN requirements by way of the LPNBR will complete the total 126 credits hours:
+Students completing the BN requirements by way of the LPNBR will complete the total 127 ch:

-• 58 ch from YR3 and YR4 basic BN curriculum
+59ch from Year 3 and Year 4 basic BN curriculum